 When bullying happens online it can feel as if you’re being attacked everywhere, even inside your own home.
 It can seem like there’s no escape.
 The effects can last a long time and affect a person in many ways:

 The feeling of being laughed at or harassed by others, can prevent people from speaking up or trying to deal with the problem.
-It can lead to feelings of low self-esteem, health problems and negatively impacts on students’ school attendance and academic achievement.
+In extreme cases, cyberbullying can even lead to people taking their own lives.

 Cyberbullying can affect us in many ways.
 But these can be overcome and people can regain their confidence and health.

 3. Who should I talk to if someone is bullying me online?
 Why is reporting important?

 If you think you’re being bullied, the first step is to seek help from someone you trust such as your parents, a close family member or another trusted adult.